AregAmirjanyan/MarketingProject/README.md

 Payment Optimizer is a Python package designed to optimize the payment process of e-commerce websites doing A/B testing.

+Link to our Project in PyPi: https://pypi.org/project/new2/1.0.0/

+See the documentation of our Project here:  https://aregamirjanyan.github.io/MarketingProject/

 # Payment Optimizer